Create a snapshot

 The following steps show you how to get the VHD disk to be copied, create the snapshot configurations, and take a snapshot of the disk by using the New-AzureRmSnapshot cmdlet.

-Make sure that you have the latest version of the AzureRM.Compute PowerShell module installed.
-Run the following command to install it.
+Before you begin, make sure that you have the latest version of the AzureRM.Compute PowerShell module.
+This article requires the AzureRM module version 5.7.0 or later.
+Run

 Set some parameters.

-$snapshot = New-AzureRmSnapshotConfig -SourceUri $disk.Id -CreateOption Copy -Location $location
+$snapshot = New-AzureRmSnapshotConfig ` -SourceUri $vm.StorageProfile.OsDisk.ManagedDisk.Id ` -Location $location ` -CreateOption copy

 Take the snapshot.